Luke-Nicklin/fat-boys-pizza/README.md

 **Add booking**

 The add booking page is designed so that users can easily book a table at the restaurant.
 They can select the customer, enter their name, add a phone number, select their table, choose a time, date and number of guests.
-They can then select the 'Add booking' button which will take them to the
+They can then select the 'Add booking' button which will take them to the 'Booking confirmed' page.

 ![Add booking](docs/readme-images/add-booking.png)